Best of Hiking New Zealand

 • Drive: 2.5 hours

-We’ll start our final morning with a soak in the geothermal waters followed by a leisurely and tasty breakfast.
+We’ll say goodbye to our hot springs resort with a final soaking in the early morning, if you choose, and then load up the van and grab breakfast along the way.
 As we make our way back South to Christchurch, we’ll get to reminisce over the incredible time we’ve had on our New Zealand hiking adventure.
-Your guides will take you either to the airport for flights leaving after 2 pm or to the Mayfair Luxury Hotel if you plan to stay in New Zealand a little longer.
+Your guide will drive you either to the airport for flights leaving after 2 pm or to your hotel in Christchurch if you plan to extend your stay in New Zealand.

 Click on a date to register.
 You can also click here to request new dates or book through customer service.